marcuserlandsson/Digosaur/README.md

 ### Merges

-When time to merge [Press green merge button]
+When the time to merge [Press green merge button]

 **Title: Merge pull request # from "branch"**
 Example: Merge pull request #69 from wys/issue/60